Financial Assistance

 • You must have completed the FAFSA application.

-• Eligibility will depend on the student's financial need as determined in their EFC and the availability of funds for this aid.
+• Eligibility will depend on the student's financial need as determined in their SAI and the availability of funds for this aid.

 • Determination in accordance with the requirements established by the Government of Puerto Rico